Chart Color Schemes

 Babinda has a typical household mix, with a fairly typical median household size

-Family households constitute 72.2% of all households, including 27.1% couples with children, 35.2% couples without children, and 8.8% single parent families.
-Non-family households comprise the remaining 27.8%, with lone person households at 26.1% and group households making up 1.7% of the total.
-The median household size is 2.4 people, aligning with the average in the Rest of Queensland.
+Family households account for 72.2% of all households, including 27.1% couples with children, 35.2% couples without children, and 8.8% single parent families.
+Non-family households make up the remaining 27.8%, with lone person households at 26.1% and group households comprising 1.7% of the total.
+The median household size is 2.4 people, which matches the average for the Rest of Qld.

 Frequently Asked Questions - Households